How to Write a College Cover Letter

 Three Paragraphs Explaining Why You're Perfect for the Job

 What makes your skills, interests, and experiences relevant to the job?
-As a college student pursuing a career in your chosen field, the bulk of a cover letter should emphasize how your skills and experiences align with the employer’s organization, even if you don’t have direct work experience in the field.
+As a college student pursuing a career or internship in your chosen field, the bulk of a cover letter should emphasize how your skills and experiences align with the employer’s organization, even if you don’t have direct work experience in the field.

 By carefully looking over a job listing, you can quickly appraise the qualities an employer is searching for.
 You can also use these paragraphs as an opportunity to signal your involvement and interest with the company or industry.
+You can see this demonstrated in the insurance cover letter example below.

 Asking for an Interview and Next Steps